Causality-Aware Spatiotemporal Graph Neural Networks for Spatiotemporal Time Series Imputation: Introduction

-To reduce the negative effects brought by the confounders, we first review the process of spatiotemporal time series imputation from a causal perspective and show the causal relationships among the input, output, embeddings and confounders.
-As shown in Figure~\ref{fig:scm}, the confounders could open shortcut backdoor paths between the input and output.
-Then, we show how to eliminate the backdoor paths opened by confounders via the frontdoor adjustment \cite{pearl2018book}.
-Based on the results of the frontdoor adjustment, we introduce a novel \underline{C}ausality-\underline{A}ware \underline{Sp}atiot\underline{e}mpo\underline{r}al Graph Neural Network (\casper), which is equipped with a novel Spatiotemporal Causal Attention (SCA) and a Prompt Based Decoder (PBD).
-The proposed PBD effectively reduces the impact of the unknown confounders by injecting the global context information of datasets to the embeddings.
+To reduce the negative effects brought by confounders, we first review the process of spatiotemporal time series imputation from a causal perspective \cite{pearl2018book} to show the causal relationships among the input, output, embeddings, and confounders.
+The results show that confounders could establish undesired non-causal shortcut backdoor paths between the input and output.
+Then, we show how to eliminate the backdoor paths via the frontdoor adjustment \cite{pearl2018book}.
+Based on the results of the frontdoor adjustment, we introduce a novel \underline{C}ausality-\underline{A}ware \underline{Sp}atiot\underline{e}mpo\underline{r}al Graph Neural Network (\casper), which is equipped with a novel Prompt Based Decoder (PBD) and a Spatiotemporal Causal Attention (SCA).
+The proposed PBD effectively reduces the impact of unknown confounders by injecting the global context information of datasets into the embeddings.
 Inspired by \cite{jia2022visual}, which uses learnable prompts to capture the contextual information of downstream tasks when tuning visual models, PBD leverages prompts to learn the contextual information of datasets automatically rather than employing external models to approximate the context.
 To further enforce sparse causality between embeddings, we introduce SCA, which determines the cause-and-effect relationship via a causal gate.
-It can be theoretically proven that the proposed causal gate (1) enforces the sparsity since it converges to 0 or 1; (2) is actually a gradient-based explanation similar to \cite{selvaraju2017grad}, which determines the causality based on the values of gradients.
-We extensively evaluate \casper\ on three real-world spatiotemporal time series imputation datasets.
-The experimental results show that \casper\ could significantly outperform baselines and could effectively discover the causality.
+It can be theoretically proven that the proposed causal gate (1) enforces the sparsity since it converges to 0 or 1; (2) is a gradient-based explanation similar to \cite{selvaraju2017grad}, which determines the causality based on the values of gradients.
+We extensively evaluate \casper\ on three real-world datasets.
+The experimental results show that \casper\ could significantly outperform baselines and could effectively discover causality.